 Duplicate Submission and Prior Publication

 According to the ICMJE recommendations, authors should not submit the same manuscript describing essentially the same research in the same or different languages, simultaneously to more than one journal.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
 In general, manuscripts submitted for evaluation should not have been previously presented or already published in an electronic or printed medium.
-Publication of some kinds of articles (e.g., clinical guidelines, translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
-The authors and editors of the journals concerned must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
+Publication of some articles (e.g., clinical guidelines, translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
+The authors and editors of the journals concerned must agree to the secondary publication, reflecting the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary publication.

 Multiple, redundant or concurrent publication

 The ICMJE considered the article as duplicate or redundant publications when that paper or article overlaps substantially with one already published, in the press, or under consideration/submission without apparent, visible reference to the previous publications.
-In other words, Duplicate or redundant submission is identical manuscript (or having similar data) that is submitted to various journals at the same time.
-In addition to the ethical and international copyright laws violations, Duplicate publication may result in an inadvertent double-counting of data or inappropriate weighting of the results of a single study, which distorts the available evidence and the cost-effective use of resource ensure originality of the submitted manuscript.
+In other words, Duplicate or redundant submission is an identical manuscript (or having similar data) that is submitted to various journals at the same time.
+In addition to the ethical and international copyright laws violations, Duplicate publication may result in an inadvertent double-counting of data or inappropriate weighting of the results of a single study, which distorts the available evidence and the cost-effective use of resource to ensure the originality of the submitted manuscript.